Continuous Test Orchestration And Execution Platform Online

 The main motive of any microservice is to have services independent of each other.
 This means one can edit, update or deploy a new service without hampering any other services present.
 This is possible if interdependence is low.
 A loosely coupled system is the one where one service knows too less or nothing about others.

 When breaking down a monolithic architecture into smaller services or components, it is important to combine similar functionalities.
-This combination of related logic into a single unit is known cohesion.
+This combination of related logic into a single unit is known as cohesion.
 The higher the cohesion, the better is the microservice architecture.
 A low cohesion would indicate too much communication between different services leading to a poor system performance.

 3. Unique Source Of Identification